But if we tear down the statues of Sir John A, how are we going to remember his legacy as a genocidal drunk? - The Beaverton

 Editorial by: T. Garrett McHue

 Unlike the monuments for Confederate Generals in the United States, Macdonald’s legacy is far more nuanced.
-This isn’t about slavery; it’s about the state-sanctioned kidnapping of children for the purposes of eliminating their language and culture and taking their land to build a country on top of it.
+This isn’t about slavery; ’s about the state-sanctioned kidnapping of for the purposes of eliminating their language and culture and taking their land to build a country on top of it.
 That’s a big difference.

 If you tear down the statues of our First Prime Minister, then why not people like Joseph Brant, Mackenzie King, The Famous Five, and countless of other famous Canadians?
 I don’t want to live in a nation that doesn’t recognize its brave slave-owning eugenicist heroes who interned the Japanese during World War II.